Cooper-Softdev/reading-notes/notes/102notes/read02.md

-# More notes
+# Text Editor vs Code-specific editor vs IDE

-## Text Editor vs Code-specific editor vs IDE
+## Note Entry

 A regular text editor is just a place to put text into a document, which may be formatted in Markup syntax or almost any other programming language.
 Features will be quite slim, they're meant to be lightweight and simple.